elkarbackup/elkarbackup-docs/en/manage-elkarbackup-repository.md

 The disk that the server is using to store the data can be physically connected, or be mounted through the network, for example through [ISCSI](https://en.wikipedia.org/wiki/ISCSI) or [NFS](https://en.wikipedia.org/wiki/Network_File_System) protocols.
 This is an interesting option when we are using ElkarBackup as a virtual server.

+The application gives us the option to define what the repository of the copies will be, and we have two options:

+* Local disk \(leaving the _Host_ parameter empty\): We defined a local directory to the Debian server on which we installed the ElkarBackup application.
+It can be a physical disk or a disk mounted previously using other techniques \(for example through iscsi\).
+* We can configure a folder on an NFS server \(by setting the hostname or the IP address in the _**host**_ parameter\).
+In order to use this option on the Debian server where we have installed ElkarBackup we must have installed the _**autofs**_ package \(we have installed it at the beginning\)
+*